bancorprotocol/fastlane-bot/README.md

 The Fastlane Bot requires an Ethereum private key. **Your funds are AT RISK when you run the Fastlane Arbitrage Bot**.
 Read the _Preparation_ section below.
 The bot is provided as-is, with the authors and the Bprotocol Foundation not liable for any losses.

+## ⚠️ WARNING: Fee Exemption Removed
+The Bancor V3 fee exemption for the Fastlane has been removed.
+The Fastlane bot, however, assumes it will not pay Bancor V3 fees.
+As a result, arbitrage trades that include Bancor V3 liquidity pools will always be miscalculated.
+It is recommended to not include `bancor_v3` in the startup arguments if running the bot on Ethereum.

 ## Overview

 Arbitrage opportunities occur when token prices between DEXes are imbalanced, and can be closed by making specific trades on the imbalanced DEXes.